Maelstrm/gandalf-io/README.md

+This is an app to hold "items" on a "shelf".
+Each item has a description and an image.
+The image is sourced from a url stored in the database.

 # REACT AUTH SHELF

 Our client, Prime Digital Academy: Room 2, has asked for an app to simulate the behavior of their shelf.
 That is, a list of items placed on the classroom shelf.
 More details about each of the features are listed below in the README.md.